Ellon property locked down amid police investigation

 Police have swarmed a property in Ellon amid an ongoing investigation.

-The bottom floor flat at Gordon Grove has been locked down all day, with more and more officers arriving at the scene.
+The block of flats at Gordon Place have been locked down all day, with more and more officers arriving at the scene.

 A forensics team arrived around 4.30pm.